hmslima/sambahsacompletegrammar/sambahsa.md

 GERUND
 ======

-In order to make the gerund it’s used the active participle plus the suffix -ye (with hyphen!).
+In order to make the gerund, it’s used the active participle plus the suffix -ye (with hyphen!).
 It’s very simple, but english speakers must pay a bit of attention here, because you already saw that the sentence “I am eating” is translated as “som eddend”, but no “som eddend-ye”!